We list the top 10 best and most free video editors for Linux and Windows. Have a look.

-If you are just a beginner in Video editing, learning or a hobbyist – Avidemux is ideal for you.
-This free and open source video editor designed for simple cut, filter and encoding tasks.
-Being a basic video editor, it supports wide range of file formats.
-Also you can automate tasks using projects, job queue and powerful scripting capabilities.
+Avidemux is ideal for you if you are just a beginner in Video editing, learning, or a hobbyist.
+This free and open-source video editor is designed for simple cut, filter and encoding tasks.
+Being a basic video editor, it supports a wide range of file formats.
+Also, you can automate tasks using projects, job queues and powerful scripting capabilities.

 5. HitFilm Express

-HitFilm Express is an awesome video editor – freely available for download – as the name says – the express version.
+HitFilm Express is an excellent video editor – freely available for download – as the name says – the express version.
 Loaded with features and developed professionally, HitFilm express is an ideal video editor for beginners, YouTube creators and movie makers.
 However, it is only available for Windows and Mac.
-Linux version is not yet profitable as per the development team considering low user base.
+Linux version is not yet profitable, as per the development team, considering the low user base.

-Having said that, if you still looking for a free and professional video editor, you can give HitFilm express a try.
-Please note that you may have to pay if you opt for additional version of the product with more features.
+Having said that, if you are still looking for a free and professional video editor, you can try HitFilm express.
+Please note that you may have to pay if you opt for a different version of the product with more features.

 6. DaVinci Resolve

-This is the most professional video editor out there which is capable of 8K editing.
+This is the most professional video editor capable of 8K editing.
 Available for Linux, Mac and Windows, DaVinci Resolve is a Proprietary commercial software.
-HOwever, you can still use the free version of the software which is more than enough if you are a standard user.
-It comes with a studio version which is a paid variant with additional features such as more plugins, addons etc.
+It comes with a studio version, and a paid variant with additional features such as more plugins, addons, etc. However, you can still use the free version of the software, which is more than enough if you are a standard user.

 Here’s a quick feature guide.